Our sponsors are professionals that support United Policyholders’ mission and offer services to individual and business policyholders.

 Professionals who represent insureds in claim related matters specifically related to personal property/contents, including inventory preparation, valuation, depreciation and replacement cost calculations.
 Licensing and professional conduct rules vary state to state.

-Dwelling Loss Valuation and Estimating:
+Dwelling Loss Valuation Services:

 Professionals who specialize in preparing scopes of loss and/or determining the extent, nature and amount of property damage, appropriate repair methods and calculating the cost of repairing and replacing damaged or destroyed property.
 Licensing and professional conduct rules vary state to state.